superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

 .. note::

-    If you want to create custom repository for Doctrine ORM persistence backend, you need to extend your custom repository class by ``SWP\Bundle\StorageBundle\Doctrine\ORM\EntityRepository`` class.
+    If you want to create a custom repository for the Doctrine ORM persistence backend, you need to extend your custom repository class by the ``SWP\Bundle\StorageBundle\Doctrine\ORM\EntityRepository`` class.

-The last step is to add your custom repository to the configuration in config file:
+The last step is to add your custom repository to the configuration file:

 .. code-block:: yaml